Palau: Oceania Odyssey (trip)

 Walking – easy, 2-3 hours.

-Our last day in Palau is no less incredible than the previous eight, with a full schedule of important natural and historic sites.
+Our last day in Palau is no less incredible than the previous eight, with a tour of important natural and historic sites.
 First, an exploration of Peleliu Island.
 Peleliu Island is located where the tide of the Philippine Sea meets the current of the Pacific Ocean, each flowing in the opposite direction.
 It is a place where the irresistible force of the sea meets the immovable mass of the reef, and the results are spectacular with countless species of fish.

 With the Japanese controlling Palau by World War II, Peleliu became an important military target for the United States.
 The Japanese had built a series of underground tunnels and fortifications, and they had tens of thousands of men stationed here.
 By the time the war was over, nearly 11,000 Japanese and 1,000 American soldiers had lost their lives in this area.
 Evidence of their battles remains today in the form of sunken ships, secret bunkers, cannons, and other WWII artifacts.
-Before we leave Palau, a U.S. Trust Territory until only recently, we will visit some of these important archaeological sites.
+Before we leave Palau, a U.S. Trust Territory until only recently, we will visit some of these important archeological sites.

 Our journey through the Rock Islands concludes with a return boat ride to Koror, where we check back into the Palau Pacific Resort.
 With most departing flights leaving tomorrow morning at around 2:00 a.m., we have time to indulge in some of the luxuries of the resort and share a celebratory meal before our late night transfer to the airport.